Colored Pencil Tutorials how to Draw Latest Tutorial Colored Pencil Drawing a Frog on a Pencil

 4. Finish by re-emphasizing the highlight with a white pencil and draw towards the darker areas.
 Add random hairs with a white pencil or any other bright-colored pencil for a shiny, curly lock of hair.

-lines in drawing Step-by-Step Tutorials Techniques Art Lessons
+Colored Pencil Step-by-Step Tutorials Drawing Techniques Art Lessons

 Crosshatching